intigriti/misconfig-mapper/README.md

   -delay int
     	Specify a delay between each request sent in milliseconds to enforce a rate limit.
   -headers string
-    	Specify request headers to send with requests (separate each header with a double semi-colon: "User-Agent: xyz;; Cookie: xyz...;;"
+    	Specify request headers to send with requests (separate each header with a double semi-colon: "User-Agent: xyz;; Cookie: xyz...;;")
   -list-services
     	Print all services with their associated IDs -max-redirects int
-    	Specify the max amount of redirects to follow. (default 3) -permutations string
+    	Specify the max amount of redirects to follow. (default 5) -permutations string
     	Enable permutations and look for several other keywords of your target. (default "true") -service string